sohostrategy/soho/README.md

 # SOHO

+## About Soho Strategy

-SOHO is a full-service digital strategy agency and product studio, set up in early 2008.
+Soho Strategy (**SOHO**) is a full-service digital strategy agency and product studio, set up in early 2008.

+SOHO stopped taking new clients in December 2018 to focus more fully on [HASH](https://hash.ai/).

+Exiting clients can continue to access private repositories in the `sohostrategy` organization on GitHub, or can contact their account manager to arrange for the transfer of these to their own namespaces.
+Migration support is available.

+## About this repository

 This public repository contains the holding page at [sohostrategy.com](https://sohostrategy.com/) which replaced the previous website in July 2022.

-SOHO stopped taking new clients in December 2018 to focus more fully on [HASH](https://hash.ai/).

-## About this site

-This microsite is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+The microsite is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ### Getting started